mollie/WooCommerce/tests/qa/README.md

 ## Autotest Execution workflow

-1. Create test plan with run in TestRail, named after the tested plugin version, for example "Test Plan for Release 1.2.3".
+1. Create test plan with run(s) in TestRail, named after the tested plugin version, for example "Test Plan for Release 1.2.3".

-	\* - for autotest run there's no need to manually add tests cases to the run - the executed test will be added automatically before automated execution.
+	> Note 1: For autotest run there's no need to manually add tests cases to the run - the executed test will be added automatically before automated execution.

+	> Note 2: There can be > 1 test runs (for example, when testing API methods: one for Order, another for Payment).

-2. Link release ticket (via `tests: JIR-234`).
+2. Add link to TEstRail Plan or Milestone to release ticket in Jira.

-3. Set Test Execution ticket status `In progress`.
+3. In the `.env` file:

-4. Add/update test plan with run IDs in `.env` file of the project (`TESTRAIL_PLAN_ID, TESTRAIL_RUN_ID`).
+	3.1 Add/update test plan with run IDs in `.env` file of the project (`TESTRAIL_PLAN_ID`, `TESTRAIL_RUN_ID`).

+	3.2 In case of testing 2 API methods set the respective `TESTRAIL_RUN_ID` and `MOLLIE_API_METHOD` (`payment` (is applied by default) or `order`).

-5. Download tested plugin `.zip` package (usually attached to release ticket) and add it to `/resources/files`.
+4. Download tested plugin `.zip` package (usually attached to release ticket) and add it to `/resources/files`.
 You may need to remove version number from the file name.
 Expected filename: `mollie-payments-for-woocommerce.zip`.

-6. Optional: delete previous version of tested plugin from the website if you don't execute __plugin foundation__ tests.
+5. Optional: delete previous version of tested plugin from the website if you don't execute __plugin foundation__ tests.

-7. Start autotest execution from command line for the defined scope of tests (e.g. all, Critical, etc.).
+6. Start autotest execution from command line for the defined scope of tests (e.g. all, Critical, etc.).
 You should see `Test plan ID: 001, Test run ID: 002` in the terminal.

-8. When finished test results should be exported to the specified test run ticket in Testrail.
+7. When finished test results should be exported to the specified test run ticket in Testrail.

-9. Analyze failed tests (if any).
+8. Analyze failed tests (if any).
 Restart execution for failed tests, possibly in debug mode (see section _Additional options to run tests from command line_):

 	```bash
 	npx playwright test --grep --% "C123^|C124^|C125" --debug
 	```

-	\* - command for restarting failed/skipped tests is posted to the terminal after the execution.
+	> Note: command for restarting failed/skipped tests is posted to the terminal after the execution.

-10. Report bugs (if any) and attach them to the test-runs of failed tests.
+9. Report bugs (if any) and attach them to the test-runs of failed tests.

-11. If needed fix failing tests in a new branch, create a PR and assign it for review.
+10. If needed, fix failing tests in a new branch, create a PR and assign it for review.

+11. If needed, update the `TESTRAIL_RUN_ID` and `MOLLIE_API_METHOD` and repeat the execution for another API method.

+	> Note: depending on selected API method number of tests may vary (not all payment methods are eligible for 'Payment').
+To find specific cases in specs perform a global code search for `testedApiMethod` and `mollieApiMethod` fixture.

 ## Coding standards